CHURCH OF THE BRETHREN NETWORK Continuing the work of Jesus : Peacefully ~ Simply ~ Together UNOFFICIAL WEBSITE OF THE CHURCH OF THE BRETHREN |

 Expansion to Snow Hill

 In 1762, George Martin left Ephrata on a mission project to expand the teachings of Beissel along the southern border of Pennsylvania, especially since there were numerous kindred Brethren settlements in this region.
 His talented efforts garnered several family members of Swiss immigrant Hans Schneeberger (Ger.
 Snow Mountain) to the teachings of Sabbatarianism.
 Andreas (son of Hans) married Barbara Karper and these two Brethren (both of Brethren families) offered their home as a gathering place for a newly formed group.
 Barbara was the first to accept the new teachings and with her child, left a reticent husband for Ephrata.
 He succeeded in finding her and was later baptized into the new faith.
 Beissel visited them in July of 1763.
-These events were the beginning of the Snow Hill Nunnery, located along Route 997, about two miles north of Waynesboro, Pennsylvania, along one of the northern branches of the Antietam Creek.
-Buildings were later constructed on their farm, which consisted of a Dormitory and Saal (worship hall) with an open commons in between.
+These events were the beginning of the Snow Hill Nunnery, located on Pine Hill Road, about two miles north of Waynesboro, Pennsylvania, along one of the northern branches of the Antietam Creek.
+Buildings were later constructed on the Martin farm, which consisted of a Dormitory and Worship Hall with an open commons in between.
 The original cloister was brick encased in 1814 and officially incorporated in 1823.
 After a prosperous existence until about 1845, the Snow Hill experiment began to decline.
 An extremely small core of members kept the idea alive until 1998 when they sold the furnishings at public auction, offering the land to the Pennsylvania Southern District of the Church of the Brethren.
 After considerable discussions ranging over a period of several months, local District officials graciously declined the offer because of the enormous cost of meaningful restoration of the buildings.
-At this writing, the property may be acquired by a sub-group that had left Snow Hill for Morrison's Cove, establishing the Salemville German Seventh Day Baptist Church in Bedford County.
-This congregation is still in existence, however there are remarkable differences between Salemville and the groups at Snow Hill / Ephrata, such as the absence of cloistered dwellings, restrictive dress, and the practice of celibacy.
+At this writing, the property may be acquired by a sub-group that had left Snow Hill for Morrison’s Cove, establishing the Salemville German Seventh Day Baptist Church in Bedford County.
+This congregation is still in existence, however there are remarkable differences between Salemville and the groups at Snow Hill and Ephrata, such as the absence of cloistered dwellings, restrictive dress, and the practice of celibacy.
 In fact, the observance of Sabbatarianism is their notable distinction from the modern Church of the Brethren.
+Without the impactful legacy of Ephrata Cloister, this small country church is more representative of the modern Seventh Day Adventist denomination.

 Others also began experiencing the ire of Beissel, who was otherwise a brilliant organizer with an undeniably charismatic personality.
 Dissidents would either capitulate or leave.
 As Beissel’s intemperate nature emerged and became public, many became disillusioned while others felt their suspicions confirmed.
 Many who were formerly Brethren returned to their congregations.
 At the height of his proselytizing fervency, married women seemed to be a recurrent target.
 Maria Sauer, wife of Germantown printer Christopher Sauer, Sr. was enticed from her family to live at Ephrata, the wife of the Elder at Falckner’s Swamp left her husband who forcibly took her back several times, and Brethren historians claim that Elder Martin Urner of Coventry begged his wife to remain faithful, to which she did.
 In 1744, only four years after Eckerlin had become Prior and at the height of the administrative struggle with Beissel, Maria Sauer returned to husband and son in Germantown with a full reconciliation.
 As the disruptions continued, other residents began to realize and more fully comprehend what the Elders in many Brethren settlements had perceived years before.
 Although he was genuinely bestowed with charisma and richly endowed with the gift of leadership, Georg Conrad Beissel was also a benevolent tyrant.
 It seems quite paradoxical, that as many Brethren residents were leaving, Alexander Mack, Jr. came to Ephrata seeking consolation following the death of his father, only to find bitterness and strife in open display.
 Hoping for peace and the very preservation of the Ephrata community, Alexander Mack, Jr., Israel and Samuel Eckerlin decided to leave.
 A journey that would leave a string of Brethren settlements and congregations in western Pennsylvania, Maryland, Virginia, and West Virginia.